 6 C&O Canal

 At the time of its construction, the C&O Canal was a marvel of engineering, and it became a vital conduit for trade and travel.
 Today, the Chesapeake and Ohio Canal National Historic Park provides stunning vistas and a pastoral backdrop for hiking, biking, horseback riding and water sports such as kayaking.

 More about C&O Canal National Historical Park Headquarters

 1850 Dual Hwy, Suite 100

 7 Baltimore Harbor

 Baltimore’s Harbor is famous for attractions like the world-renowned National Aquarium, Maryland Science Center, Port Discovery Children’s Museum and The American Visionary Art Museum, but it’s home to so much more.
 The boutiques of Harbor East, Harborplace and The Gallery are an ideal shopping adventure.
-Celebrity chefs, farm-to-table feasts, and some of the best seafood in the country make for world-class dining, MECU Pavillion (formerly Pier Six Pavillion) concerts and the clubs and pubs of Fells Point, Canton and Power Plant Live generate electric nightlife.
+Celebrity chefs, farm-to-table feasts, and some of the best seafood in the country make for world-class dining, MECU Pavilion (formerly Pier Six Pavilion) concerts and the clubs and pubs of Fells Point, Canton and Power Plant Live generate electric nightlife.
 With its famous water taxis and the nearly seven-mile brick path of the Waterfront Promenade, the harbor is just waiting for you to come explore.

 8 Adventure Sports Center International